 General circumstances which must be notified

-An instalment individual must notify any changes of:
+An individual must notify Centrelink of any changes to:

 - bank account details.